callmedoodle/tracker/README.md

 # MedTracker - Medication Reminder App

 Hey!
 This is my hackathon project for the healthcare track.
-I'm building a web app to help people remember to take their medications because I've seen my grandparents struggle with this.
+I'm building a web app to help people remember to take their medications because I've seen my grandparents, and parents  struggle with this.

 ## What I'm trying to build